ShivaniKolanu/CSC6370_WP/README.md

 **Homework 1** - Creation of a Personalized Home page for myself using HTML & CSS only.<br>
-**Homework 2** - Recreation of a page which was given by professor.
+**Homework 2** - Recreation of a page which was given by professor.<br>
 **Homework 3** - This assignment is about making a simple multi-page "online dating" site that processes HTML forms with PHP.

 **Project 1** - I've created a website for the used cars sale where customers can check the details of the used cars and their prices and can buy in store if they like it.
-Used pure HTML & CSS as instructed by professor.
+Used pure HTML & CSS as instructed by professor.<br>
 **Project 2** - This is a project to test our skills on HTML, CSS and mainly PHP.
 I've created the game "Who want's to be a Millionaire?" and used pure HTML, CSS and PHP as instructed by professor.